Batch Process Documents: Load Password-Protected Files with GroupDocs.Merger for Java

 License Acquisition

-- Free Trial: Start with a free trial from the GroupDocs download page to explore features.
+- Free Trial – start with a free trial from the GroupDocs download page.

-- Temporary License: Obtain a temporary license via GroupDocs Temporary License for extended testing.
+- Temporary License – obtain one via GroupDocs Temporary License for extended testing.

-- Purchase: For full access and support, consider purchasing from the GroupDocs Purchase page.
+- Purchase – for full access and support, consider buying a license from the GroupDocs Purchase page.

 Basic Initialization